This chapter introduces Oracle Identity Management integration, its components, structure, and administration tools.

 This section describes the components involved in Oracle Identity Management integration.
 It contains these topics:

-The Oracle Directory Integration Platform is a J2EE application that enables you to synchronize data between different repositories and the Oracle back-end directory.
+The Oracle Directory Integration Platform is a J2EE application that enables you to synchronize data between different repositories and Oracle Internet Directory.
 Oracle Directory Integration Platform includes services and interfaces that allow you to develop synchronization solutions with other enterprise repositories.
-It can also provide interoperability between third party metadirectory solutions and Oracle directories.
+It can also be used to provide Oracle Internet Directory interoperability with third party metadirectory solutions.

 Figure 1-1 shows an example of an Oracle Directory Integration Platform environment:

-In the example in Figure 1-1, the Oracle back-end directory is synchronized with connected directories using Oracle Directory Integration Platform's Synchronization Enterprise JavaBeans (EJB) and the Quartz Scheduler.
-Similarly, changes in the Oracle back-end directory are sent to various repositories using Oracle Directory Integration Platform's Provisioning Enterprise JavaBeans (EJB) and the Quartz Scheduler.
+In the example in Figure 1-1, Oracle Internet Directory is synchronized with connected directories using Oracle Directory Integration Platform's Synchronization Enterprise JavaBeans (EJB) and the Quartz Scheduler.
+Similarly, changes in Oracle Internet Directory are sent to various repositories using Oracle Directory Integration Platform's Provisioning Enterprise JavaBeans (EJB) and the Quartz Scheduler.

 The Oracle Directory Integration Platform Server performs the following services: